Is it easy to build a kitchen island from scratch? Not really!

 When we moved in, the kitchen cabinet were new but not the island.
 There was a small island with old cabinet door that did not fit much.
 And so, I thought let’s give it a try and build one!

 I knew I wanted to give more character to the kitchen, and so I needed the island to be bigger for more functionality and with a raw, organic feel.
+Down the line, I knew I would add a kitchen range hood with an organic feel.

 So, I opened my favorite inspo app Pinterest, and started looking for inspiration.
 And I fell on a few concrete counters and fell in love!
 That’s it, decision made, this is what I wanted!